alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 ### 7.4.4 Benefits and drawbacks

-One of the advantages this new approach, initially suggested by a generative model and further explored, had was the parallel generation of the sequence and the structure, enabling a consistency between primary and tertiary structure through a joint training.
+One advantage of this new approach—originally inspired by a generative model and subsequently developed further—was its ability to generate the sequence and structure in parallel, enabling consistency between the primary and tertiary structures through joint training.
 The multi component contact loss was a first attempt of a potentially further developable loss, including the physical-constraining parameters, the informations passed through the 38-dimensional nodes were very rich and the multi attention head enabled the model to focus selectively on different type of residue interactions.

+The model was though severely constrained by the maximum sequence lenght of 50 residues, limitation that would increase the computational of $O(N^2)$ graph attention operations on adjacency matrices with the increase of the sequence length.
+Additionally the model did not contains in this first implementation angles and torsions, computed in the preprocessing and essential in the structural biology for realistic side chain configurations.
+From thge described generation process the model gnerated proteins by building 50-residues subsequences and averagng them together, with the risk of introducing discontinuites in the final structure.
+For more complex datasets the complex multi component loss function may be difficult to balance.

+## 8. Documentation

+We employed different level of documentation to ensure reproducibility and effective collaboration.
+Notebooks and python files were documented through the use of a version control system (GitHub) with README files and  refactorization as appropriate.
+Experiments were tracked using Weight and Biases though szstematic experiments.
+Models were saved through checkpoints to enable training over several days without losing the progresses.

 ## Conclusions (first bit only now)
 The early results indicated that the architecture may be potentially capable of capturing both sequence–structure relationships and the complex constraints governing protein folding, enabling the generation of plausible structures.
 Further validation will be necessary though to assess biological plausibility and to evaluate model performance on more diverse datasets in order to confirm the current findings (and metrics).

 ## References